 Flying as an unaccompanied minor

-This was his fourth year of attending Grancie Camp, and his 7th and 8th flights as an unaccompanied minor, so I’ve compiled all your questions and I’m answering them below.
+This was my oldest’s sixth year of attending Grancie Camp, and my middle son’s third year, and combined they’ve now done almost 20 flights as unaccompanied minors, so I’ve compiled all your questions and I’m answering them below.

 All your questions about unaccompanied minor travel